sage-code/maj/basic.md

 can, cana = to be able (kan do) hut, huta = should

-* Root of verb is follos by "a" to "infinitive" case.
+* Root of verb is using "a" suffix for "infinitive" case.

+# Logic

 * Logical values are: {vre, fau}, from French.

+ver = true
+fas = false
+ala = everyone
+tot = everything
+not = nothing

 **operations**